Wednesday, March 30, 2011

 A sneak peek of what's to come & note of thanks!

+Take a sneak peek at some of the jewelry that the young women in our projects are making!
+Join us as we leave for India tomorrow, Sunday March 20th, by following our blog.
 A big thank you to everyone who donated, to New Hope Christian, to Streams of Mercy (www.streamsofmercy.org), to Yogurtville & Saxby's in Murphy, Texas for supporting our project and helping us in our fundraising efforts.
 This project would not be possible without you!
+Our team of four flies out tomorrow afternoon, and we'd appreciate your prayers!
+Pa...

 Thursday, March 10, 2011